risk-first/website/practices/Estimates.md

 #### Tip #5: Picture Worrying Futures

 The Bill/Carl problem is somewhat trivial (not to mention likely fictional).
 How about one from real life?
-On a project I was working on in November some years ago, we had two pieces of functionality we needed: Bulk Uploads and Spock Integration.
+On a project I was working on in November some years ago, we had two pieces of functionality we needed: "Bulk Uploads" and "Spock Integration".
 (It doesn't really matter what these are).
 The bulk uploads would be useful _now_.
 But, the Spock Integration wasn't due until January.
 In the Spock estimation meeting I wrote the following note:

 > "Spock estimates were 4, 11 and 22 until we broke it down into tasks.
 Now, estimates are above 55 for the whole piece.
 And worryingly, we probably don’t have all the tasks.
 We know we need bulk uploads in November.
 Spock is January.
 So, do bulk uploads? "